CastleLab/COMP3021-2020Fall-PA3-Student-Version/README.md

 ##### Terminate (TerminatePieceAction)

 - Description: Terminate a piece thread at the given place.
 The piece should belong to computer player, and the place should have a piece.
-Once stopped, the piece cannot propose moves (thus cannot move) any more, and cannot be resumed.
+Once terminated, the piece cannot propose moves (thus cannot move) any more, and cannot be resumed.

 - Usage

   ```
-  [White] Make a Move/Action: stop a1
+  [White] Make a Move/Action: terminate a1
   ```

-- This action will call `stop`method in `Piece` class.
+- This action will call `terminate` method in `Piece` class.
 The following situations should be considered:
   - Works normally
   - If piece does not exist at the given place
   - If the piece does not belong to computer player